movitto/rjr/README.md

 Note some transports require additional dependencies, see rjr.gemspec for more info.

-**Note** currently there is an issue regarding compatability with the latest json gem.
+**Note** currently there is an [issue](https://github.com/flori/json/issues/179) regarding compatability with the latest json gem.
-Developers wishing to use RJR should use version 1.7.5 of lower (workaround is in progress).
+Developers wishing to use RJR should use version 1.7.5 or lower (workaround is in progress).

 ### Intro ###